severak/mapstyles/README.md

 - Vicent - simple style focused on railways (see [legacy screenshots](vincent/legacy)) - new version [IN PROGRESS](vincent)
 - ZM - an attempt to reproduce color schema used by Czech Office for Surveying, Mapping and Cadastre (works only in [ColorBook test tool](http://severak.github.io/colorbook/))

 There is also semi usable map styling toolkit in folder `lualibs`.
+No explanation is provided for this one.